M0rningLightM0untain/Reference/README.md

 # Reference
 Reference Folder for R and GitHub
-A line I typed into my computer's command liine, how exciting!
+A line I typed into my computer's command line, how exciting!

+This is a line I wrote in RStudio

 Setting up Git Token